-While we await initial appropriations numbers for NOAA and others, Energy & Water appropriations (which includes all USACE Civil Works funding) is usually one of the first bills to move and on Friday June 8, it passed the full House of Representatives.
-In the Senate, the Energy & Water appropriations has passed appropriations committee, but has not come up for a final vote.
+Energy & Water appropriations (which includes all USACE Civil Works funding) is usually one of the first bills to move and has passed the House and Senate.
 ASBPA is working on a number of coastal programs which have proposed increases over FY18.

 |Line Item||FY18 (current)